Did the disciples leave Jesus in John 6 because they were confused?

 Analysis: Let's look at the possibility that Jesus led them astray on purpose.

 The "confusion theory" appears to be saying he led them astray on purpose even though Jesus says many times in Scripture that it is a sin to lead people astray. (i.e., Mat 24:4, 2 Peter 2:21).
 Evangelicals say that the disciples who left him in Jn 6 came back after he died.
 There are no documents in existence that give evidence about how disciples who left in Capernaum came back after the tent was torn in two (Mk 15:38).
-I think this would be an important event and that Scripture (or the early writings of the Church) would have made clear that these disciples who left at Capernaum later returned.
+This would be an important event and that Scripture (or the early writings of the Church) would have made clear that these disciples who left at Capernaum later returned.
 On the other hand, Jesus prophesied that it will go worse for those in Capernaum than it will for Sodom and Gomorrah (Mat 10:15) It doesn't appear he expected them back.

 The theory appears to suggest that Jesus' purpose in confusing them was that he thought that they would be better disciples if they heard his teachings 2nd hand from the original 12 disciples after his death than if they heard it first hand from him during his life.
 This does not make sense to me.